Cettire

 Cettire is an Australian-owned, online luxury fashion retail platform selling clothing, shoes and accessories from over 1300 international high-end fashion brands.
-In 2020 the company listed on the Australian Securities Exchange (ASX), with gross revenue for the 2021 financial year of AUD $124 million.

 History

 Founded in 2017 by Dean Mintz, Cettire was created by Ark Technologies, an incubator with a focus on developing technological innovation.

 In December 2020, Cettire (CTT) listed on the Australian Securities Exchange (ASX) with a valuation of $190 million.
 The company raised $65 million at 50c per share via an initial public offering.

-Within four months, the share price tripled from 50c to a high of $1.94, bringing the company valuation to over $700 million.
+Cettire launched in China in June 2024.